 If that’s not impressive enough, the weather also turned it on with spectacularly sunny blue skies for the 6000 people that came through the gates over the course of the two-day event.
 This is up from 5000 at the last festival in 2019.

 “If we weren’t restricted in capacity to meet our COVID-safe plan, those numbers would have been much higher,” Peachey says.
 “We were overwhelmed with ticket requests once the event sold out.
 We’re still crunching the numbers, but the direct impact of the festival on the local economy will be in the millions of dollars.”

-Activities included dinners and cooking demos with top chefs, the annual oyster shucking competition and the biggest oyster competition, which was won by Batemans’s Bay farmer Bernie Connell and his oyster named Jack, which weighed in at a staggering 2.71kg.
+Activities included dinners and cooking demos with top chefs, the annual oyster shucking competition and the biggest oyster competition.
+This was won by Batemans’s Bay farmer Bernie Connell and his oyster named Jack, which weighed in at a staggering 2.71kg.

-With the festival over for another year, Peachey says the board is now focusing its efforts on activating Narooma Rocks destination dining events and the Narooma Rocks oyster van, a special food van that will attend food and wine events to showcase oysters from the estuaries of the South Coast, which was officially launched at the festival.
+With the festival over for another year, Peachey says the board is now focusing its efforts on Narooma Rocks destination dining events and the Narooma Rocks oyster van.
+This special food van will attend food and wine events to showcase oysters from South Coast estuaries.